anubhavde/automatic-dissection/README.md

 ### **Overview**

-When you think of "life hacks," normally you’d imagine productivity techniques.
+When you think of "life hacks", normally you’d imagine productivity techniques.
 But how about the kind that helps you understand your body at a molecular level?
 It may be possible!
 Researchers must first determine the function and relationships among the 37 trillion cells that make up the human body.
 A better understanding of our cellular composition could help people live healthier, longer lives.

 A previous Kaggle [competition](https://www.kaggle.com/c/hubmap-kidney-segmentation) aimed to annotate cell population neighborhoods that perform an organ’s main physiologic function, also called functional tissue units (FTUs).
 Manually annotating FTUs (e.g., glomeruli in kidney or alveoli in the lung) is a time-consuming process.
 In the average kidney, there are over 1 million glomeruli FTUs.
 While there are existing cell and FTU segmentation methods, we want to push the boundaries by building algorithms that generalize across different organs and are robust across different dataset differences.